IBM-EPBL/IBM-Project-47401-1660798978/README.md

 #  IDEATION PHASE

-      Ideation is the process where you generate ideas and solutions through sessions such as Sketching, Prototyping, Brainstorming, Brainwriting, Worst Possible Idea, and a wealth of other ideation techniques.
+      Ideation is the process where you generate ideas and solutions through .
 - [x] Literature Survey
 - [x] Problem Statement
 - [x] Empathy Map
 - [x] Ideation

 # PROJECT DESIGN PHASE
-      In the design phase, one or more designs are developed, with which the project result can apparently be achieved.
-Depending on the subject of the project, the products of the design phase can include dioramas, sketches etc
+      In the design phase, one or more designs are developeing.

 # PROJECT DESIGN PHASE 01
 - [x] Proposed Solution